gunki-geek/CG-Training/Readme.md

 Specifically, it reports:

-Per-exit accuracy: each exit evaluated independently on all test samples.
+-Per-exit accuracy: each exit evaluated independently on all test samples.
-Exit distribution under confidence-based inference.
+-Exit distribution under confidence-based inference.
-The model overall performance when thresholding with tau at inference.
+-The model overall performance when thresholding with tau at inference.
-Average inference time per sample.
+-Average inference time per sample.

 ### Evaluation Command (Single Threshold)
 replace the argument to ckpt with the actual save path of your trained model